How to compute the Frobenius-Schur indicator of a unipotent character of a finite Coxeter system: Introduction

 The map $\varrho_W$ extends to a representation of $W$ (a nontrivial fact, whose derivation from results of Lusztig and Vogan \cite{LV,LV2} will be explained in Section \ref{prop2.1-sect} below), and each conjugacy class of involutions in $W$ spans a $\varrho_W$-invariant subspace in $\Invol{W}$.
 Let $\varrho_{W,\sigma}$ denote this subrepresentation on the space spanned by the conjugacy class of the involution $\sigma \in W$. \end{definition}

 \begin{notation} We write $\chi_W$ and $\chi_{W,\sigma}$ (when $\sigma \in W$ and $\sigma^2=1$) for the characters of $\varrho_W$ and $\varrho_{W,\sigma}$. \end{notation}

 Kottwitz \cite{Kottwitz} found a formula for the multiplicities of the irreducible constituents of $\varrho_W$ in the case that $(W,S)$ is a Weyl group, in terms of Lusztig's ``non-abelian Fourier transform'' \cite{L}.
+(More precisely, Kottwitz computed the irreducible constituents of certain representations induced from the centralizers of involutions in $W$.
+The sum of these induced representations is isomorphic to $\varrho_W$, although this is not an obvious fact; see \cite[Remark 2.2]{GeckMalle_new} for a detailed explanation.)
 Kottwitz proved this formula in the classical cases, while Casselman \cite{Casselman} carried out the calculations necessary to check it in the exceptional ones.
 In more recent work, Lusztig and Vogan re-encountered $\varrho_W$ as a specialization of a certain Hecke algebra representation, and noted a way of restating Kottwitz's results to involve the Frobenius-Schur indicator \cite[\S6.4]{LV}.

 Our main object is to describe how this last formulation extends even to the case when $(W,S)$ is non-crystallographic.
 To this end, we must briefly introduce the \emph{Fourier transform matrix} of $\Uch(W)$.
 For any finite, irreducible Coxeter system $(W,S)$, this is a real symmetric matrix $\FT$, with rows and columns indexed by $\Uch(W)$, which possesses the following distinguishing properties (among others; see \cite[Theorem 6.9]{GeckMalle} and also Section \ref{ft-last-sect} below): \begin{enumerate} \item[(P1)] $\FT$ transforms the vector of fake degrees of $\Uch(W)$ to the vector of (generic) degrees, permuted by a certain involution (see Theorem \ref{p1} below).